franckLdx/ts-async-loop/ts-async-loop/README.md

   currentExecutionCount: execution curently running (including the one for which onStart is calling)
 ```

-When provided, OnStop is called each time an execution is terminated.
+When provided, onStop is called each time an execution is terminated.

 Parameters: